Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Our Testing Experience

 Sky felt like Moon with a more forgiving top.
-On my side, my shoulder sank in a bit more naturally, and I didn’t feel as “flat on top” as I did on Moon.
-Marcus still got the supportive push he wanted under his hips, and he spent less time complaining about “hammocking.”
-Jamal liked it for casual lounging because it had a touch more cushion without turning sluggish.
+On my side, my shoulder settled in more naturally, and the surface didn’t feel as “flat” as Moon.
+Marcus still got the supportive push he wanted under his hips, and he spent less time calling out any hint of “hammocking.”
+Jamal liked it for casual lounging because it added cushion without turning sluggish.

 What we liked